Projects in SenPAI

 Second, we will identify to which extent unsupervised pre-training achieves domain-agnostic privatization.
 Third, the large gap between formal guarantees and meaningful privacy-preservation capabilities is due to a mismatch between the theoretical bounds and existing evaluation techniques based on attacking the systems.

-Expired Projects
+Finished Projects

 Adversarial Attacks on NLP systems

-Duration 01.01.2020 - 31.12.2023
+Duration: 01.01.2020 - 31.12.2023

 The project focused on a second challenge in ML/KI security in which AI systems are utilized as attackers.
 The focus here (NLP) was on textual data.
 The project dealt with hate speech and disinformation, which are relevant scenarios in OSINT applications.
 Results can also be used in the SePIA project, as OSINT is often based on text data.
 Scientific findings from the project are: